List of Black Flag band members: C'el Revuelta

 C'el joined the band in 1986 replacing Roesler on bass.
 He only played on the final tour of the band in 1986.
 He later came back in the 2003 Black Flag reunion.
 He did not appear in any of the releases.
 C'el died on May 3, 2017, after a long battle with stage 4 brain cancer.

 Dave Klein

 Klein is known for being a bass player in Screeching Weasel (2011–2013) and he went on tour with Black Flag in 2013.
 Klein left Black Flag in 2014.

 Tyler Smith

 Smith originally joined Black Flag in early 2013 but had to back out due to personal obligations back home.
 When he learned that the previous bass player left the band, he contacted Greg, auditioned again, and rejoined Black Flag.

 Joseph Noval

 Joseph Noval joined as the band's bassist in 2019.

 Harley Duggan

-Harley Duggan joined as the band's current bassist in 2022.
+Harley Duggan joined as the band's bassist in 2022.
 He also plays in Darkhorse Rising.

+Austin Sears

+Austin Sears joined as the band's bassist in 2023.

+Matt Baxter

+Matt Baxter joined as the band's bassist in 2024.

+David Rodriguez

+David Rodriguez joined as the band's current bassist in 2025.